jdasilva42/-Waves_Tools/README.md

 # User Guide
 <h3> Occurrences and cumulative frequency </h3>

-Let's using a dataset from wave modelling propagation from IFREMER (French institut).
+<i>Let's using a dataset from wave modelling propagation called MARC from IFREMER (French institut).
+the link to the model https://marc.ifremer.fr/</i>

 <pre><code>
 print(df_Data)